Best Practices for Facilitating Credentialing

 Credentialing in the Military

-- The military uses the term ‘credentialing’ to refer to civilian occupational licensing, certification,
+- The military uses the term ‘credentialing’ to refer to civilian occupational licensing, certification, and apprenticeship.

 - For some military occupations, credentialing is mandatory—Service members are required to attain a civilian credential (e.g. cyber security and some healthcare occupations) — but all military Services pay for voluntary credentials related to the Service member’s military occupation.